-Uniqueness for a Primary Vindex does not mean that the column has to be a primary key or unique in the MySQL schema.
+Uniqueness for a Primary Vindex does not mean that the column has to be a primary key or unique key in the MySQL schema for the underlying shard.
 You can have multiple rows that map to the same keyspace ID.
-The Vindex uniqueness constraint is only used to make sure that all rows for a keyspace ID live in the same shard.
+The Vindex uniqueness constraint only ensures that all rows for a keyspace ID end up in the same shard.